zitadel/zitadel/docs/docs/apis/proto/auth.md

 > **rpc** RevokeAllMyRefreshTokens([RevokeAllMyRefreshTokensRequest](#revokeallmyrefreshtokensrequest))
 [RevokeAllMyRefreshTokensResponse](#revokeallmyrefreshtokensresponse)

-Returns the user sessions of the authorized user of the current useragent
+Revokes all refresh tokens of the authorized user